Skip to content

 Label

-(Optional) Descriptive text for the threshold, used in the legend at the bottom of the tile.
+(Optional) Enter the descriptive text for the threshold that appears in the legend at the bottom of the tile.

-The default label is the comparison operator and boundary value followed by the count of entities that satisfy the threshold, in parentheses.
+The default label is the comparison operator and threshold value followed by the count of entities that satisfy the threshold in parentheses.

-Color The color to fill the hexagons of entities which have data points that satisfy the threshold.
+Color The color to fill the hexagons of entities that have data points that satisfy the threshold.

 Label format